-In the introduction to this book Guy Kawasaki explains that the book is “all about making everything invigorating, fast and easy”.
+In the introduction to The Art of Social Media Guy Kawasaki explains that the book is “all about making everything invigorating, fast and easy”.
 Quite a claim for a textbook.

 It’s certainly fast.
 Reading this book is like getting on a high speed train.
-There is no time for repetition or the mind-numbingly tedious “This is what I’m going to tell you.
+There is no time for repetition or the terribly tedious: “This is what I’m going to tell you.
 This is what I’m telling you.
 This is what I told you” approach.

-The book only has half a rebellious streak though as while Kawasaki loves to destroy protocols and procedures, Fitzpatrick values a systematic approach.
+However, this book is not completely rebellious.
+While Kawasaki loves to destroy protocols and procedures, Fitzpatrick values a systematic approach.

 “Kawasaki remains the genial, if rebellious host who is never likely to turn down a photo opportunity.”